 What is CPT?

-According to cptforptsd.com, goals of CPT are:
+According to cptforptsd.com, the goals of CPT are:

 • Improve understanding of PTSD